 - (a) Reflects the amortization recognized, on a present value basis, between the per square foot rental rate for our company's primary lease and a sub-lease that we signed in 2011 with a sub-tenant for our headquarters in New York. - (b) Reflects the reversal of the remaining rent expense on a portion of our unutilized space at our headquarters that we abandoned in 2009 and reoccupied in May 2012.
-A portion of this space is subleased through September 29, 2017. - (c) Includes the costs associated with the reimbursement to one of our funds for the difference between the value of certain investor redemptions and the actual proceeds of the underlying securities in 2012 and 2011. - (d) Represents partial reversal of previously accrued review-related professional fees incurred in conjunction with preparation for our IPO.

-- (e) Reflects the legal and accounting fees associated with the closing of the Ten-Sixty Asset Management, LLC acquisition in 2013 and the MW Commodity Advisors, LLC acquisition in 2012.
-Also reflects transition expenses related to integrating the Ten-Sixty Asset Management, LLC acquisition in 2013, and expenses related to relocating Milbank Winthrop & Co. personnel and operations to our headquarters that were incurred during the year ended December 31, 2012. - (f) Represents the accrual of Quarterly Income Payments, as defined in the MW Commodity Advisors, LLC purchase agreement. - (C) Includes 191,828 unvested deferred equity units.
-Also, 237,089 performance units which are conditionally issuable units that would be issuable if June 30, 2013 was the end of the contingency period, are included.
+A portion of this space is subleased through September 29, 2017. - (c) Includes the costs associated with the reimbursement to one of our funds for the difference between the value of certain investor redemptions and the actual proceeds of the underlying securities in 2012 and 2011. - (d) Represents professional fees incurred in conjunction with the preparation and reporting related to our initial public offering. - (e) Reflects the legal and accounting fees associated with the closing of the Ten-Sixty Asset Management, LLC acquisition in 2013 and the MW Commodity Advisors, LLC acquisition in 2012.
+Also reflects transition expenses related to integrating the Ten-Sixty Asset Management, LLC acquisition in 2013, and expenses related to relocating Milbank Winthrop & Co. personnel and operations to our headquarters that were incurred during the year ended December 31, 2012. - (f) Represents the accrual of Quarterly Income Payments, as defined in the MW Commodity Advisors, LLC purchase agreement and other one-time costs related to client promotion and the relocation of a partner of SLP. - (C) Includes 191,828 unvested deferred equity units as of September 30, 2013.
+Also, 237,089 and 146,452 performance units which are conditionally issuable units that would be issuable if September 30, 2013 and 2012, respectively, was the end of the contingency period are included.